preloader

 What are best practices for learning English?

-There are a dizzying number of best practices and techniques for learning English available on various mediums today.
-For this reason, knowing where to start in your English learning journey can be difficult to say the least.
+There are a dizzying number of “best practices” for learning English.
+Just take a look at various mediums and you’ll see for yourself.
+For this reason, knowing where to start in your English learning journey can be difficult, to say the least.

 ✓ Learn phonetics

-For example, in Latin America, the sound of the consonant ‘R’ is formed with the tongue placed just behind the top teeth and barely tapping the alveolar ridge.
-If you’re interested, here is advice for forming the Spanish trilled 'R'.
+For example, in Latin America, the sound of the consonant ‘R’ is formed with the tongue placed just behind the top teeth.
+By barely tapping the alveolar ridge you get the tone right.
+Based on this fact, the advice for forming the Spanish trilled 'R' was created.

 teaching english